xz0127/tp/docs/UserGuide.md

 Patients and appointments data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Archiving data files
+### Archiving past appointments

-Upon starting up the app, past appointments will be automatically archived according to their months and saved into separate files.
-The files are saved in Comma-Separated Values (CSV) format and can be opened as an Excel file.
+Past appointments are automatically archived and neatly organised in an archive folder for future reference.
+This is done automatically everytime you start up the Nuudle app.
+The appointments are organised by their appointment months and are saved in Comma-Separated Values (CSV) format.
+CSV files can be opened and viewed as a typical Excel file.

 --------------------------------------------------------------------------------------------------------------------